UniversityofWarwick/id7/README.md

     └── base.html
 ```

 We provide compiled CSS and JS (`id7.*`), as well as compiled and minified CSS and JS (`id7.min.*`).
-CSS [source maps](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors) (`id7.*.map`) are available for use with certain browsers' developer tools.
+[CSS](https://developer.chrome.com/devtools/docs/css-preprocessors) and [JS](https://developer.chrome.com/devtools/docs/javascript-debugging#source-maps) source maps (`id7.*.map`) are available for use with certain browsers' developer tools.
 The FontAwesome icon font is included, as is an optional ID7 theme.

 The `id7-bundle.js` file includes dependencies such as jQuery and Bootstrap.
 The `id7-standalone.js` file doesn't include these, so they will need to be included manually.
 The dependencies required are: